shrihari-prakash/liquid/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/shrihari-prakash/liquid)
 ![GitHub Repo stars](https://img.shields.io/github/stars/shrihari-prakash/liquid?style=social)

-"Liquid is an open-source authentication server that comes in a Docker package.
-Set up in minutes, Liquid simplifies authentication and user management and offers out of the box APIs for features like follow-unfollow, blocking, and banning.
-While you focus on your application logic, Liquid ensures secure and customizable authentication system thus supercharging your product development. 🚀" -ChatGPT (it's a pretty accurate description though)
+Liquid is a Docker-based open-source authentication server that supercharges your product development by offering out of the box APIs for features like follow-unfollow, blocking, and banning and let's you focus on just your application logic. 🚀

 ![Liquid](images/liquid-banner.png)